roytang/blog/content/posts/2008/12/gaming-in-2009.md

 url: /2008/12/gaming-in-2009/
 ---

-I wanted to make a calendar of game release dates in 2009 (so I won&'t forget), but apparently details are sparse.
-The only games that I&'m remotely interested in that already have release dates are:
+I wanted to make a calendar of game release dates in 2009 (so I won't forget), but apparently details are sparse.
+The only games that I'm remotely interested in that already have release dates are:

 20 Jan 2009: